-2. The complaint alleged that the respondent did not timely report in-kind political contributions made by the IFFCRG during the May 2010 Irving city council election cycle.
-The complaint alleged that personnel of the IFFCRG posted political signs, passed out flyers, and made telephone calls asking voters to support the respondent's candidacy for Irving city council during the May 2010 election cycle.
+- 2. The complaint alleged that the respondent did not timely report in-kind political contributions made by the IFFCRG during the May 2009 Irving city council election cycle.
+The complaint alleged that personnel of the IFFCRG posted political signs, passed out flyers, and made telephone calls asking voters to support the respondent's candidacy for Irving city council during the May 2009 election cycle. - 3.
+In response to the complaint, the respondent swore that on approximately the same date he received the sworn complaint, he received a registered letter from the IFFCRG dated

-- 3. The respondent did not report contributions from the IFFCRG in his 30-day and 8-day pre-election reports from the May 8, 2010, election, and in his January 2011 semiannual report. - 4.
-In response to the complaint, the respondent swore that on May 22, 2011, he received a letter from the IFFCRG dated May 10, 2011, wherein the committee stated that they had provided in-kind contributions of \$41,168.95 for the respondent's 2010 Irving city council campaign.
-The respondent swore that the May 22, 2011, notice was the first he had received regarding the in-kind contributions.
-The respondent also swore that, based on a conversation with commission staff, he was not required to disclose the contribution from the IFFCRG until he received notice of the fact.
-The respondent did not correct the 2010 reports at issue, but rather, the respondent reported the \$41,168.95 on his July 2011 semiannual report as an in-kind contribution. - 5.
-Credible evidence indicates that the respondent was verbally notified that the committee was going to endorse his campaign prior to the time that the contributions were made.
-The evidence also indicates that the notifications were followed up by additional meetings or phone calls between the respondent and the committee to discuss the different ways in which the IFFCRG could contribute. - 6.
-Based on the evidence submitted, it is clear that the respondent had prior knowledge that the IFFCRG was going to endorse and support his campaign, and apparently approved the activities of the committee. - 7.
-The IFFCRG files on a monthly reporting schedule.
-The committee's reports from February 2010 through June 2010 disclose political expenditures totaling approximately \$49,390.
+May 10, 2011, wherein the committee stated that they had provided in-kind contributions of \$9,944 for the respondent's 2009 Irving city council campaign.
+The respondent swore that the May 10, 2011, notice was the first he had received regarding the in-kind contributions.
+The respondent subsequently corrected his July 2009 semiannual report on July 12, 2011, and reported the \$9,944 as an in-kind contribution with a description of "campaign services."

+- 4. Credible evidence indicated that the respondent was verbally notified that the committee was going to endorse his campaign prior to the time that the contributions were made.
+The evidence also indicates that the notifications were followed up by additional meetings or phone calls between the respondent and the committee to discuss the different ways in which the IFFCRG could contribute. - 5.
+IFFCRG filed campaign finance reports during the period at issue disclosing expenditures to support candidates. - 6.
+Based on the evidence submitted, it is clear that the respondent had prior knowledge that the IFFCRG was going to endorse and support his campaign, and apparently approved the activities of the committee.
-Timely Response to Sworn Complaint

-8. The United States Postal Service website shows that the notice of this complaint was delivered on May 11, 2011.
-The commission received the response to this complaint on July 11, 2011.